abdullahmamun1/devbench-backend-api/README.md

 A backend-only REST API for a hiring assessment platform: companies create coding/MCQ/written problems, bundle them into assessments, invite candidates, and review timed attempts — with credit-based billing via Stripe.

-Built for the B7A6 backend course assignment.
-No frontend; the API is exercised via Postman/Thunder Client.

 ## Tech Stack

 - **Runtime**: Node.js, TypeScript, Express 5